himeno-sun-lab/himeno-sun-lab.github.io/content/en/_index.md

       text: |
         <br>

+        **Himeno-Sun Lab** concentrates on artificial intelligence and computing science and its application in medicine field, and computational neuroscience.

-        **Himeno-Sun Lab** is been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        And it attempts to be a center of excellence for intelligent medicine and computational neuroscience research, teaching, and practice since its founding in 2022.

+  - block: people
+    content:
+      title: Meet Team Leaders
+      user_group:
+        - Principal Investigators
+      sort_by: Params.weight
+      sort_ascending: true

   - block: collection
     content:
       title: Latest News